BrunoVernay/org.musescore.MuseScore/README.md

 Typicall times: `83.83s user 10.32s system 11% cpu 14:01.74 total`

 => I did not find a way to improve the build time significantly.
 (Apart from using the cache obviously.)

+Trying to remove MuseScore modules?
+- AutoBot is a testing tool https://github.com/musescore/MuseScore/wiki/Autobot-overview
+- `BUILD_UNIT_TESTS=OFF` did not change the timing (TODO: more tests)

 #### Details